 The covered structure out front looks as rustic and dignified as Stuart Lane’s Northern Italian menu.
 Tables out here are first come first served.

-After a winter remodel, the restaurant and its garden oasis are open once again and serving seven days a week.
+The restaurant and its covered garden oasis are open once again and serving seven days a week.

 Because we all know Italian food just tastes better inside single-party patio “pods.”
 Four pods can seat up to five (but four is more comfortable) and reservations are required.